KevinDHofer/CPS1000/README.md

 *Note:*
 In the R Markdown document, the following figures are still missing: FigS1, FigS6, FigS7 + tables (reorder)

-These figures not yet working properly: Fig4 (correlation plots), FigS5 (network plot)
+These figures are not yet properly plotted: FigS5 (network plot)

 ---